katjagrace/katjagrace.github.io/_posts/2020-10-09-heavenly-hellfire.md

 ---
 Today I read about ancient history instead of doing work.
 Which got me thinking about Santorini.

-If you see blue-domed chapels with whitewashed walls perched idyllically over the Aegean sea, there is a good chance you've got yourself (a picture of) Santorini.
+If you see blue-domed chapels with whitewashed walls perched idyllically over the Aegean sea, there is a good chance you've got yourself (a picture of) Santorini.<!--more-->

 <br>